QCanvas/QCanvasApp/README.md

 You can download a **windows** version from [releases](https://github.com/QCanvas/QCanvasApp/releases)

+> [!WARNING]
-The appimage version is *not recommended* as it is not a proper portable appimage.
+> The appimage version is *not recommended* as it is not a proper portable appimage.
 It will only work on debian/ubuntu based distros.

 # Development/Run from source